christopherokonkwo/form-app/README.md

 ## About Form App

-I created a this a test side project in just two hours today 07-06-22 Using php & laravel at the back-end and html with bootstrap grid.
+I created this as a test project in just two hours today 07-06-22 Using php & laravel at the back-end and html with bootstrap grid.

 ## License